paploo/sliderule_tester/lib/generator/logs/README.txt

        the exponent be irrational and N being an integer!)

 Note: It is important to give negative values of x in exp(x) and 10^x calcs.

+TODO: The arbitrary base exponents/logs aren't terribly useful, since they are the same functionality as the arbitrary powers.
+However, we should divide things up into doing large exponents that cannot use LL and smaller exponents that can (and vice-versa for logs).
+(Base 2 could be useful, but most people would turn them into a base 10 or base E problem anyway).